A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Simulations

 First, we compared the methods' ability to detect DE genes and condition-level expression differences.
-These comparisons are summarized in Fig.~\ref{fig:sims_main}, Panels A, B, D and E. Each of these plots show power and FDR for each method as the {\em p}-value threshold (for limma, MAST, Kruskal-Wallis) or {\em lfsr} threshold (for mash and Poisson mash) is varied.
-As expected, the methods typically performed better in the larger data sets (D, E).
-MAST, limma and the Kruskal-Wallis test---these are DE analysis methods that do not model effect sharing across conditions---achieved very similar performance in both the small and large data sets, so there was little advantage to one over the other in performing these inference tasks.
-(The Kruskal-Wallis does not provide condition-level inferences so cannot compete in the second task.)
-By comparison, mash, Poisson mash and Poisson mash RUV achieved much greater detection power.
-The performance gains are particularly striking for detecting condition-level expression changes (Panels B, E).
+These comparisons are summarized in Figure \ref{fig:sims_main}, Panels A, B, D and E. These plots show power and FDR for each method as the {\em p}-value threshold (for edgeR, MAST, limma and Kruskal-Wallis) or {\em lfsr} threshold (for mash and Poisson mash) is varied.
+As expected, the methods typically performed better in the larger data sets.
+Compared to edgeR, MAST, limma and the Kruskal-Wallis test, which do not model effect sharing across conditions, mash, Poisson mash and Poisson mash RUV achieved much greater power in both the small and large data sets.
+(The Kruskal-Wallis does not provide condition-level inferences so cannot compete this task.)
+The performance gains are particularly striking for detecting condition-level expression changes (B, E).

-Next, we compared the methods' ability to estimate condition-level expression differences.
-Summarizing the estimation accuracy of LFCs by gene expression level (Fig.~\ref{fig:sims_main}, Panels C and F), Poisson mash and Poisson mash RUV have by far the best performance at all expression levels, with the greatest improvements obtained for genes at lower levels of expression.
+Next, we compared the methods' ability to estimate the condition-level expression differences.
+Summarizing the estimation accuracy of LFCs by gene expression level (Figure \ref{fig:sims_main}, Panels C and F), Poisson mash and Poisson mash RUV had by far the best accuracy at all expression levels, with the greatest gains for genes at lower expression levels.

-To understand these performance gains in greater detail, in Fig.~\ref{fig:lfc_scatterplots} we compared the true LFCs $\beta_{jr}$ versus the estimated LFCs $\hat{\beta}_{jr}$, in which the points were colored according to a gene's overall expression level $\mu_j$.
-Both MAST (B) and limma (C) almost always underestimated the LFCs, except for the most highly expressed genes.
-Since mash was provided with the limma estimates as input, mash (D) suffered from the same underestimation issue as limma, although it was able to rescue accuracy somewhat for effects that were shared across conditions.
-Similar to mash, Poisson mash (E, F) also improved accuracy of the effect estimates but, unlike mash, Poisson mash was not disadvantaged by the poor initial estimates provided by limma.
+To understand these performance gains in greater detail, in Figure \ref{fig:lfc_scatterplots} we compared the true LFCs $\beta_{jr} - \beta_{j1}$ versus the estimated LFCs $\hat{\beta}_{jr} - \hat{\beta}_{j1}$.
+MAST and limma usually underestimated the LFCs, except for the most highly expressed genes.
+Since mash was provided with the limma estimates as input, mash also suffered from the same underestimation issue, although it was able to improve accuracy for effects that were shared across conditions.
+Similar to mash, Poisson mash also improved accuracy of the effect estimates but, unlike mash, Poisson mash was not disadvantaged by the poor initial estimates provided by limma.
 As a result, Poisson mash was often very accurate even for lowly expressed genes.